Limited Time Offer

 Are You A Beginner Hiker?
 Make Sure to Check Out Our Complete Guide to Getting Started...

 You can’t just go walk outside your door and start hiking.
-Hiking is a sport that just like any other activity requires proper gear, designed to withstand the outdoor elements.
+Hiking is a sport that just like any other activity requires proper gear and clothing, designed to withstand the outdoor elements.

-Having the right gear can make or break a hiking expedition — and will definitely affect whether you fall in love with hiking or decide that it’s not the right kind of pursuit for you.
+Having the right items can make or break your expedition — and will definitely affect whether you fall in love with hiking or decide that it’s not the right kind of pursuit for you.

-Proper hiking gear ensures you will have a comfortable day out on the trail and that you’ll be protected from the elements — in case you run into inclement weather.
+Proper hiking clothes and gear ensures you will have a comfortable day out on the trail and that you’ll be protected from the elements — in case you run into inclement weather.

 For example, you’ll want a rain coat if you plan on hiking in wet conditions.
 For this same reason, you might also want to invest in a pair of waterproof hiking boots.